Responsible

 [Op-Ed] Shift, Viewpoint: No Need to Reinvent Wheels: Drafting Meaningful Human Rights Due Diligence through Model Suggested Supply Chain Contract Clauses, by John F. Sherman III, March 2021

-A complete list of press mentions can be found here.
+A complete list of press mentions can be found on our Events & Media page.

 -